utkuyucel/fed-funds-mlops/README.md

-# Traffic percentage prediction of Istanbul
+# Traffic percentage of Istanbul